charlesleejy/leetcode/01_Array_String/1_0121_Best_Time_to_Buy_and_Sell_Stock.md

 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.

-Return the maximum profit you can achieve from this transaction.
+Return the maximum profit you can achieve FROM this transaction.
 If you cannot achieve any profit, return 0.